gradle/native-samples/README.md

 ## Executable Composite Build with Transitive Dependencies (composite-build)

-This project just shows that Swift/C++ libraries can be built with Gradle.
-The dependencies are added transitively from the dependencies between modules and the projects take part of a composite build.
+This build shows that several otherwise independent Swift/C++ libraries can be built together with Gradle.
+The dependencies are added transitively from the dependencies between modules and the build take part in a composite build.
 To run it:
 ```
 > cd composite-build
 > ./gradlew assemble